arbor-sim/arbor/doc/tutorial/single_cell_swc.rst

    regions and locations.
 However, we will show some figures illustrating the effect of applying these expressions to the above morphology, in order to better visualize the final cell.

+   More information on region and location expressions is available :ref:`here <labels>`.

 First, we can define some **regions**, These are continuous parts of the morphology, They can correspond to full segments or parts of segments.
 Our morphology already has some